 Jordan Walsh Injury: Out with illness

-Walsh (illness) won't play in Tuesday's game against the Nuggets, Taylor Snow of the Celtics' official site reports.
+Walsh (illness) is out for Friday's game against the Kings, Justin Turpin of WEEI.com reports.

-Walsh will join teammate Derrick White (illness) on the sidelines with a non-COVID illness.
-His next chance to play arrives Friday against Sacramento.
-Walsh's absence is unlikely to impact Boston's rotation very much, but Sam Hauser may have a longer leash from the second unit Tuesday.
+Walsh will sit out for consecutive games with an illness Friday.
+His next opportunity to suit up arrives Sunday against the Pelicans.
+Walsh's absence against Sacramento should not affect Boston's rotation very much, but the sharpshooting Sam Hauser should have a longer leash from the second unit.

 Win Your League With RotoWire!